dividedbyzeroco/warp-sdk-js/readme.md

 Warp JavaScript SDK
 ===================

-__The Warp JS SDK__ is a library for implementing the Warp Framework using client-side JavaScript.
+__The Warp JS SDK__ is a library for implementing the Warp Framework using JavaScript.
 It is designed to work with projects built on-top of the WarpServer.

 ## Table of Contents
 - **[Installation](#installation)**